mlp-s2-22/website/pages/assessments.md

 ### Workshops (10%)

-Teams are required to to turn in the completed worksheets via GitHub (see [Course Components](https://mlp-s2-22.github.io/website/pages/components.html)) by Wednesday 5pm UK time before the next week’s workshop.
+Students are required to to turn in completed worksheets via GitHub (see [Course Components](https://mlp-s2-22.github.io/website/pages/components.html)) by Wednesday 5pm UK time before the next week’s workshop.
 Marking will be binary, with any reasonable attempt to complete the worksheet receiving full credit.
 No extensions will be granted for submitting these worksheets.
 Solutions will be provided after the deadline.

 ### Projects (40%)